To the Mothers of Science

 i) Candidates will be evaluated based on their scientific excellence and potential, and motivation to pursue a leadership position in academia or industry.

-ii) The decision for supporting a candidate will be made by the evaluation board, which is composed of one representative from each BIST center and three external experts in scientific careers (additional experts will be incorporated depending on the number of applicants).
+ii) Decisions will be made by the evaluation board, which is composed of one representative from each BIST centre and three external experts in scientific careers (additional experts will be incorporated depending on the number of applicants).

-iii) Special consideration will be given to ensuring a geographical balance as well as a diversity of experiences and institutional profiles.
+iii) Special consideration will be given to first-time applicants to the programme, and efforts will be made to ensure a geographical balance and diversity in experiences and institutional profiles.

 External Selection Committee: